What Makes a Motorcycle Helmet Safe - Helmet Guide

 The video above also contains clips from my personal video diary from an accident I had in 2011 whilst wearing an open-face helmet.
 I have placed a warning prior to this segment playing, in case you prefer not to watch.

-I hope this helmet guide helped.
-Stay Safe!
+I hope you found this helmet guide useful.
+Stay safe!

 Leave a Reply